SRON-Earth/Balsa/README.md

 **Rule 4: Use multiple CPUs if you are using the model more than once, use at most one extra core otherwise.**

-If you are classifying one batch of points on a single core (zero worker threads), the total wall clock time will consist of a relatively long disk load time L, plus a short classification time C. By adding one exta thread/core, all classification can be done by the one extra thread while the other thread is loading models from the disk.
+If you are classifying one batch of points on a single core (zero worker threads), the total wall clock time will consist of a relatively long disk load time L, plus a short classification time C. By adding one extra thread/core, all classification can be done by the one extra thread while the other thread is loading models from the disk.
 The total wall clock time is then reduced to L, because classification is done in parallel to model loading.
 Adding more cores cannot improve this situation, so it is of limited to no use to do so.

 **In conclusion:**